Chellitcoin (CHLT) Hits Self Reported Market Capitalization of $3.96 Billion

-Chellitcoin (CHLT) traded flat against the U.S. dollar during the 24-hour period ending at 20:00 PM ET on June 26th.
-Over the last week, Chellitcoin has traded flat against the U.S. dollar.
-Chellitcoin has a total market capitalization of $3.96 billion and $10.49 worth of Chellitcoin was traded on exchanges in the last day.
-One Chellitcoin token can now be purchased for approximately $0.0081 or 0.00000030 BTC on major cryptocurrency exchanges.
+Chellitcoin (CHLT) traded flat against the dollar during the twenty-four hour period ending at 7:00 AM E.T. on June 29th.
+One Chellitcoin token can now be bought for approximately $0.0081 or 0.00000030 BTC on popular exchanges.
+Chellitcoin has a market cap of $3.96 billion and $10.49 worth of Chellitcoin was traded on exchanges in the last 24 hours.
+During the last week, Chellitcoin has traded flat against the dollar.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.